If you or someone you know is seeking help or information regarding Behavioral Health issues, call 708-424-9200, ext. 2118.

 CONTACT INFORMATION

-We accept Medicare, Medicaid, private insurance, and offer a sliding scale fee that ensures affordable services to Stickney Township residents.
+We accept Medicare, HFS Medicaid, Medicaid Managed Care Organizations, private insurance, and offer a sliding scale fee that ensures affordable services to Stickney Township residents.

 If you are experiencing continued difficulty implementing strategies to deal with anxiety, the Behavioral Health Division of Stickney Public Health District can offer support.
 Residents of Stickney Township who are considering our services for the first time can contact us at 708-237-8918 for a brief consult with a therapist.